Animal health and disease

 You may also be interested in...

-can have serious consequences for trade, production or human health.
-Contact a vet or call the Emergency Animal Disease Hotline on
+- Can have serious consequences for trade, production or human health.
+Contact a vet or call the Animal Biosecurity Emergency Hotline on 1800 675 888 if you see symptoms or deaths in animals that may be due to a prohibited matter pest or disease of animals.

-A number of animal diseases, including all emergency animal diseases, are notifiable under NSW legislation.
+- Notifiable animal pests and diseases in NSW prohibited matter pests and diseases of animals, are notifiable under NSW legislation.
 This means there's a legal obligation to notify authorities if you know or suspect that an animal has one of these diseases.

 Other areas of interest